sPyOpenSource/jcore/README.md

 into clean 64 bit mode, without using any configuration or even knowing the file system of initrd.

-On [BIOS](https://gitlab.com/bztsrc/bootboot/tree/master/x86_64-bios) based systems, the same image can be loaded via Multiboot, chainload from MBR or VBR (GPT hybrid booting) or run as a BIOS Expansion ROM (so not only the ramdisk can be in ROM, but the loader as well).
+On [BIOS](https://gitlab.com/bztsrc/bootboot/tree/master/x86_64-bios) based systems, the same image can be loaded via Multiboot, chainload from MBR, VBR (GPT hybrid booting) and CDROM boot record, or run as a BIOS Expansion ROM (so not only the ramdisk can be in ROM, but the loader as well).

 On [UEFI machines](https://gitlab.com/bztsrc/bootboot/tree/master/x86_64-efi), it is a standard EFI OS Loader application.